 This is how a home warranty works: just as you would call your insurance company to file a claim if a tree were to fall across your roof; if your washer broke or your bathroom sprung a leak, you would call your home warranty company.
 They would then set you up with a service appointment with an approved provider.
-Once the problematic appliance is repaired or replaced, the homeowner pays only a small service fees - the presence of the home warranty covers the rest.
-Visit websites like www.totalprotect.com for more details and guidelines on warranty policies and what they entail.
+Once the problematic appliance is repaired or replaced, the homeowner pays only a small service fee - the presence of the home warranty covers the rest.

-Home warranties are generally priced about the same as your homeowners insurance policy; and like your homeowners insurance, a home warranty policy must be renewed every year.
-Some providers require a full 1-time payment at the beginning of each year, while others offer installment plans.
-The total cost of a warranty policy is dependent upon the type of home being covered (apartment, single home, duplex, etc.), and may be somewhat affected by the home's age, and will only be affected by its size if the home exceeds 5,000 square feet.
+Home warranties are generally priced about the same as your homeowner's insurance policy; and like your homeowner's insurance, a home warranty policy must be renewed every year.
+Some providers require full 1-time payment at the beginning of each year, while others offer installment plans.
+The total cost of a warranty policy is dependent upon the type of home being covered (apartment, single home, duplex, etc.), and maybe somewhat affected by the home's age, and will only be affected by its size if the home exceeds 5,000 square feet.
 Garages, whether attached or detached, are typically covered; but other structures, such as sheds and guest houses, would require separate coverage.

 Most Recent Articles

 - Mar 29, 2021 5 Reasons to Use a Self Storage Unit While Renovating by Sally Smith

 - Feb 2, 2021 How to Prepare Your Home for this Years Hurricane Season by Brenda Vollman

 - Dec 16, 2020 Reasons for Trusting Locksmiths to Do the Job by Patrick Walton

 - Dec 15, 2020 Things to Do if You Get Locked Out of Your House by Guest

 - Dec 15, 2020 Services Offered by a Quality Locksmith Company by Sandra Smith